 We Watch and Write About Stuff That We Like Best

 Because we have limited time, we have to focus on things that make us happy.
 We each need to get something out of this project too.
 There’s a fine balance between doing what yanks our own chains and what gets the clicks.
 We’re always riding that line, and sometimes we lean more one way than the other.
 If we haven’t covered your favorite historical costume movie or TV show, it could be because that frock flick doesn’t thrill us as much as you.
 Sorry!

-A few categories that, in general, don’t excite me are Westerns, war stories, and post-1920s eras (my personal rule: if it happened when I was alive, it’s not historical.
+A few categories that, in general, don’t excite me are Westerns, war stories, murder-mysteries, and post-1930s eras (my personal rule: if it happened when I was alive, it’s not historical.
 That’s why I didn’t care about Mad Men).
 Kendra and Sarah have their own specific categories that they’re not interested in writing about too, and this further narrows the field of what ends up on the site.